ssjaweid/git-workflow/README.md

 ## How to resolve merge conflicts:
 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line

-## To reduce conflicts.
+## How to reduce conflicts.
 You should create .gitignore file and add ".ipynb_checkpoints" directory to the ".gitignore" file